Huian-Yang/Embedded-Week-3/README.md

 $u(t) = K_d\cdot \frac{d}{dt}\left[e\left(t\right)\right] \to u(t) = 4.2(2.48) = 10.416$

 The derivative has set our output to be 10.416.
 Derivative is meant to dampen a PID controller.
 If the error is moving toward zero, the derivative will add a component to make the error grow, and if the error is growing its component will make it move toward zero.
 It effectively dampens change.

+_Note that since we are working with a *discrete* error function we need to use [numerical differentiation](https://en.wikipedia.org/wiki/Numerical_differentiation) methods_

 # Exercise #1